 • Manage and coordinate senior and junior staff in developing and meeting annual work plans.

-• Partner with Executive Director to cultivate, manage, and support staff (recruiting, reviews, staff deployment/workload balancing, and career progression).
+• Partner with Executive Director to cultivate, manage, and support staff (recruiting, performance reviews, staff deployment/workload balancing, and career progression).

 • Provide mentoring and coaching to staff in a visible, approachable manner.